imandra-ai/jupyter-imandra/jupyterhub/README.md

 This should not be committed to git - solution for storing this still pending. https://github.com/kubernetes/helm/issues/2196

+The current value is a temporary one for scratchpad cluster and will be changed for production.

 ```shell
 openssl rand -hex 32
 ```